 “Indeed, Your Grace.
 I am quite chilled and would very much like to return to the warmth of my -” Bed had so clearly been on the tip of his tongue, but quickly rephrasing, he said, “To my room”.

 “Can you find your way?” he asked solicitously.
 Bane seemed hesitant to reply, and Alexander took pity on him.
-The house was large and complex to navigate even in daylight, and Bane had only just arrived, never having visited them before.
+The house was large and complex to navigate even in daylight, and Bane had only just arrived.
 It would certainly be a stain on the Lightwood’s honor if one of their guests fell down a flight of stairs or accidentally disappeared into the unused dungeons, never to be heard from again.

 “I am not sure, Your Grace,” Bane finally replied.
 “If you could direct me …”